 The BS Engineering program provides a foundation in the basic sciences and mathematics and augments that with focused plans of study that may include electromagnetics, electronics, power, energy, digital processing, mechanics, embedded hardware and software and business, economics and management.
 Professional employment includes the analysis, design and development systems for diverse industries and applications.
 The BSE degree can also serve as a basis for possible further study in business, law, medicine or a graduate Engineering discipline leading to a Master of Science in Engineering (MSE) or Professional Engineering (PE) licensure.

-The BS Engineering program includes requisite and approved technical electives, which provides flexibility in the course of study as preparation for your professional employment and graduate study.
-The BSE program can utilize the Engineering Co-Op and Internship opportunities to enhance your undergraduate education.
+The BS Engineering Program includes requisite and approved technical electives, which provides flexibility in the course of study as preparation for your professional employment and graduate study.
+The BSE Program also requires three courses in business and management to enhance your professional career opportunities which is unique in the College.
+The BSE Program can utilize the Engineering Co-Op and Internship opportunities to enhance your undergraduate education.

 The Temple University Bulletin for the Bachelor of Science in Engineering is available.